Chapter 34 : Blur

 Finally, Mr. Potter let out a long-winded sigh.
-It seemed as though he had no response, and was now just giving in.
+It seemed as though he had no response and was now just giving up.

 I hadn’t known surrendering was The Chosen One’s style.
-Then again, it turns out there’s been a lot of things I hadn’t known about the fabled Potter family.
+Then again, it turned out there were a lot of things I hadn’t known about the fabled Potter family.